mrzaizai2k/FFT-implement/README.md

 *This is a toy FFT implementation.
 Numpy has a fantastic production quality implementation*

+Note: [Source code is here](https://github.com/spacekitcat/cooley-tukey-fast-fourier-transform/blob/master/src/fourier_exp_000/fft.py), sorry about all the boiler plate, I used some project generator and shouldn't have!

 Fourier transforms are really cool and I want to learn the maths and concepts behind it all.
 This continues from [fourier-exp-01](https://github.com/spacekitcat/fourier-exp-01), a small C program that performs a temporal to frequency domain transform.
 This is a port of the C program, Python seems to have a better selection of libraries for parsing wave files, drawing graphs and doing maths.

 This project includes a Python implementation of the Discrete Fourier Transform (DFT) in the C project above, it also contains an